hank-cp/sbp/README.md

 sbp introduce plugin oriented programming to Spring Boot.
 It is inspired and builds on top of [Pf4j](https://pf4j.org/) project.

+❗️❗️❗️sbp supports Spring Boot 3.x ONLY from version 18.
+If you are still using Spring Boot 2.x, please stay with the [old version](docs/multi_spring_boot_versions.md) of sbp.

 [中文](README.zh-cn.md)

 ### Why we need plugin for Spring Boot?